Tornadoes of 1958: June 10

+A large F4 tornado approaching El Dorado, Kansas.

 A small, but destructive outbreak of five tornadoes impacted Iowa, Missouri, and Kansas.
 The only tornado to cause casualties was a violent F4 tornado (which may have reached F5 intensity) that struck El Dorado, Kansas, damaging or destroying numerous brand new homes, including some that were leveled and completely swept away, leaving only a bare slab.
 A total of 15 people were killed and five (Grazulis says 50) others were injured.
 An F2 tornado also caused heavy damage in the Northwestern St. Louis suburb of O'Fallon, Missouri.